 Muscles located in the thorax control and power the wings.
-Two types of muscles are involved, which depend on insect species: direct or indirect flight muscles.
+Two forces are involved, which depend on insect species: direct or indirect flight muscles.

 Some insects, such as bees, moths, or flies, can control their flight well.
 These types of insects use indirect flight muscles.
 They have two pairs of muscles that work vertically and longitudinally.

 The muscles are not attached to the wings, making them indirect.
 The muscles are connected to the thorax.
-The wing is swung upwards by the vertical muscles contracting, pulling down the thorax and the wing’s base.
-The wing then swings down when the vertical muscles relax.
+The branch is swung upwards by the vertical muscles contracting, pulling down the thorax and the wing’s base.
+The unit then swings down when the vertical muscles relax.

-Direct flight muscles are different as the wing is attached to the muscle.
-Older species of insects such as dragonflies and grasshoppers use direct flight muscles.
-The wing swings up by contracting its inner muscles while the outer muscles pull the wing down.
+Direct flight muscles are different as the wing is attached to the power.
+Older insects, such as dragonflies and grasshoppers, use unaffected flight muscles.
+The branch swings up by contracting its inner muscles while the outer muscles pull it down.

-Insects have various other muscles that they use when flying to improve their efficiency and to aid control.
+Insects use various other muscles when flying to improve their efficiency and aid control.

 The click mechanism is found in flies and some other insects.
 The wings are held up or down by small catches that hold the wings in their positions.
-The catches are not released until the indirect flight muscles have built enough tension.
-This causes the wings to snap up and down, giving the insect increased efficiency and speed.
+The traps are not released until the indirect flight muscles have built enough tension.
+This causes the branches to snap up and down, giving the insect increased efficiency and speed.

 Insects that use the click mechanism have a high wing-beat frequency.
 While some flies can beat their wings up to 200 times per second, midges can beat theirs as many as 1000 times per second.
-Larger species of dragonfly beat their wings as low as 20 times per second but are still excellent fliers.
+More giant dragonflies beat their wings as low as 20 times per second but are still excellent fliers.

 You might have heard that bees shouldn’t fly for their wing size and weight, which would be correct if it didn’t use the click mechanism.

-Insects do not fly in a straight line, so attempts to measure their speed are difficult.
+Insects do not fly in a straight line, so measuring their speed is difficult.
 You may not think of insects as fast, but some are.